thomaspoignant/api-scenario/README.md

 # Creating Your First Test
 Creating a test is simple, you just have to write `json` file to describe you api calls, and describe assertions.

-## The basic structure of the file is:
+## The basic structure of the file
 ```
 {
   "name": "Simple API Test Example",